BaltasarAroso/SO_DeviceDriver/README.md

 - Although the 2rd and the 3th tasks guided us through the implementation of a basic DD for the serial port, completing both tasks would not be enough to achieve a complete DD.
 We've needed to implement the **enhancements**.

-The following is a list of some improvements to the seri DD that you have developed in the last class:
+The following is a list of some improvements to the seri DD:
 - Error Handling
 - Minimize global variables.
 - Eliminate race conditions.